fabro/academic-kickstart/content/authors/luis/_index.md

 - Researchers
 ---

-I am Luis!
-Find more about me at https://luisdva.github.io/
+I am a mammalogist and conservation scientist.
+I grew up in Mexico City, where I studied Biology at Universidad Nacional Autónoma de México before earning a PhD at the University of Queensland, Australia.
+I have held research fellowships in Switzerland and Chile, and my current focus is on the ecology and evolution of small mammals.
+Additionally, I enjoy teaching and applying data cleaning, analysis, and visualization in the statistical programming language R. Find more about me at https://luisdva.github.io/